John Sutherland (British politician)

-John Ebenezer Sutherland (1854 – 17 August 1918) was a Scottish Liberal politician.
+John Ebenezer Sutherland (1854 – 17 August 1918) was a Scottish Liberal Party politician.

 Education and career

 John Sutherland was born at Lossiemouth.
 He was educated at Aberdeen University.
 He was a partner in the firm of J & P Sutherland, fish curers of Portsoy and an expert on fishing industry questions.
 He served on the Committee on Scottish Sea Fisheries in 1917.

 Sutherland was Justice of the Peace for Banffshire, member of the Banffshire County Council and was for many years Chairman of the Fordyce School Board.
 He also served as Chairman of the Scottish Temperance and Social Reform Association.

 Parliament

 Elgin Burghs by-election, 1905

 In 1905, Sutherland was adopted as Liberal candidate for Elgin Burghs for the by-election which was caused by the death of the sitting Liberal MP, Alexander Asher.
 He won the by-election in a straight fight with Patrick Rose-Innes, the Unionist candidate by a majority of 1,458 votes.